djordjebatic/Exploratory_analysis_and_prediction_of_NYC_crime/README.md

 #### 4) LightGBM
 A fast, distributed, high performance gradient boosting (GBT, GBDT, GBRT, GBM or MART) framework based on decision tree algorithms, used for ranking, classification and many other machine learning tasks.
 Project of Microsoft.
 #### 5) CatBoost
 CatBoost is an algorithm for gradient boosting on decision trees.
-It is developed by Yandex, and is for search, recommendation systems, personal assistance, self-driving cars, weather prediction...
+It is developed by Yandex, and is for search, recommendation systems, personal assistance, self-driving cars, weather prediction etc.

 ## Implementation